RezaOnGithub/Rust_SDL3_OpenGL/README.md

     + Apologies for the dirtiness!
 A much better way would be to generate bindings directly from the Khronos spec but [`gl_generator`](https://crates.io/crates/gl_generator) not getting updates is this template's *raison d'être*!
 - If in the far future, consider bumping some of the version numbers.
     + [`sdl3-sys`](https://crates.io/crates/sdl3-sys) is still in churn; specify an exact version number in `sdl3-experiment/Cargo.toml` instead of a wildcard if doing a more serious projects.
-    + Repository lacks a `Cargo.lock` for a similar reasons.
+    + Repository lacks a `Cargo.lock` for similar reasons.
 Commit yours into your repo!
 - Compile `glad-sys`, and modify `build.rs` for your use-case and/or fix errors.
 DIY!
     + There are some guardrails to avoid surprises, but not nearly enough!